Senckenberg Biodiversity and Climate Research Centre

-The Senckenberg Biodiversity and Climate Research Centre was established 2008 as a joint venture the Senckenberg Nature Research Society (SGN) and Goethe University of Frankfurt am Main (GU), the ISOE – Institute for Social-Ecological Research and other partners.
+The Senckenberg Biodiversity and Climate Research Centre was established 2008 as a joint venture the Senckenberg – Leibniz Institution for Biodiversity and Earth System Research (SGN) and Goethe University of Frankfurt am Main (GU), the ISOE – Institute for Social-Ecological Research and other partners.
 It was funded by the Federal State of Hesse in the framework of the Initiative for the Development of Scientific and Economic Excellence (LOEWE).
 After a six-year LOEWE funding, the centre was permanently integrated into Senckenberg from 1 January 2015 on and has since been named ‘Senckenberg Biodiversity and Climate Research Centre’ and is part of the Leibniz Association.

 Mission and research